 Many cryptocurrency ATMs are operating in Vancouver.
 Some of the companies operating them include:

 - bitcoiniacs.com (has machined in some Wave Coffee locations)

 - badgercoin.com (supports Bitcoin (BTC), Litecoin (LTC) and Ethereum (ETH) currently)

 What Businesses Take Bitcoin?

 Finally, here is a slightly dated list of businesses that take BitCoin

 As well, there’s a couple of local stores in Vancouver including:

 There are a few companies involved in it, in the Vancouver area.
 Unfortunately, the days of setting up your computer or PlayStation and mining (running software that does a lot of calculations) are long gone – the calculations are complex enough that specialised hardware is required to compete against professional minors.
-One thing that makes BC popular for mining though its cheap hydroelectric power and that has attracted some international attention.
+One thing that makes BC popular for mining is its cheap hydroelectric power, which has attracted some international attention.
 If you are interested in finding a group of like-minded people, check out the MeetUp groups for mining in Vancouver.
 Some of the companies involved in mining in BC include:

 Media and Universities

 Several local and national media cover the cryptocurrency market in Vancouver, including: